 The Operational Risk Committee is responsible for a high level monitoring of the operational risk management framework.
-This monitoring (reporting) will include among others the:
+This monitoring (reporting) includes among others the:

-- > development and maintenance of adequate controls of operational risks - > reliability of operational risk management data, both financial and - > non-financial, reported or disclosed internally and/or externally - > compliance with laws, internal and external regulations and procedures - deployment of resources for the management of operational risks - systematic review of significant operational risk related loss events that happened in K&H
+- > development and maintenance of adequate controls of operational risks - reliability of operational risk management data, both financial and non-financial, reported or disclosed internally and/or externally - > compliance with laws, internal and external regulations and procedures - > ensuring resources for the management of operational risks - systematic review of significant operational risk related loss events that happened in K&H

-The Minutes of the Operational Risk Committee meeting are distributed to the EXCO and circulated to all interested parties (inclusive Internal Audit, Risk Management).
-They are also widely distributed to the Group Operational Risk Department and posted on the Intranet.
+The Minutes of the Country Operational Risk Committee meeting are distributed to the Country Team and circulated to all interested parties (inclusive Internal Audit, Risk Management).
+They are also widely distributed to the Group Operational Risk Department and posted on a Lotus Notes database.

-Reports on the status of operational risk are submitted to all Audit and Compliance Committees.
+Reports on the status of operational risk are submitted to the Audit Committee.